Highland Private Wealth Management Sells 650 Shares of Raytheon Technologies Co. (NYSE:RTX)

-Highland Private Wealth Management lowered its stake in shares of Raytheon Technologies Co.
-(NYSE:RTX – Get Rating) by 16.7% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 3,245 shares of the company’s stock after selling 650 shares during the quarter.
-Highland Private Wealth Management’s holdings in Raytheon Technologies were worth $265,000 at the end of the most recent reporting period.
+Highland Private Wealth Management reduced its position in shares of Raytheon Technologies Co.
+(NYSE:RTX – Get Rating) by 16.7% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 3,245 shares of the company’s stock after selling 650 shares during the period.
+Highland Private Wealth Management’s holdings in Raytheon Technologies were worth $265,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also bought and sold shares of RTX.
-Cantor Fitzgerald Investment Advisor L.P increased its position in Raytheon Technologies by 94.5% during the first quarter.
-Cantor Fitzgerald Investment Advisor L.P now owns 322,180 shares of the company’s stock worth $31,918,000 after acquiring an additional 156,550 shares during the period.
-Parkside Financial Bank & Trust increased its holdings in Raytheon Technologies by 9.2% in the 1st quarter.
-Parkside Financial Bank & Trust now owns 11,011 shares of the company’s stock valued at $1,091,000 after buying an additional 931 shares during the period.
-Ironwood Wealth Management LLC. increased its holdings in Raytheon Technologies by 1.2% in the 1st quarter.
-Ironwood Wealth Management LLC. now owns 10,761 shares of the company’s stock valued at $1,066,000 after buying an additional 128 shares during the period.
-AMI Investment Management Inc. increased its holdings in Raytheon Technologies by 53.1% in the 1st quarter.
-AMI Investment Management Inc. now owns 35,502 shares of the company’s stock valued at $3,517,000 after buying an additional 12,316 shares during the period.
-Finally, WINTON GROUP Ltd bought a new stake in Raytheon Technologies in the 1st quarter valued at $330,000.
-Institutional investors own 78.83% of the company’s stock.
+A number of other large investors also recently made changes to their positions in RTX.
+PFS Investments Inc. raised its position in Raytheon Technologies by 7.7% in the first quarter.
+PFS Investments Inc. now owns 136,922 shares of the company’s stock worth $13,565,000 after acquiring an additional 9,740 shares during the period.
+Cetera Advisor Networks LLC raised its position in Raytheon Technologies by 19.9% in the second quarter.
+Cetera Advisor Networks LLC now owns 117,595 shares of the company’s stock worth $11,302,000 after acquiring an additional 19,549 shares during the period.
+EP Wealth Advisors LLC bought a new stake in Raytheon Technologies in the first quarter worth about $41,011,000.
+Bogart Wealth LLC raised its position in Raytheon Technologies by 12.3% in the second quarter.
+Bogart Wealth LLC now owns 1,303 shares of the company’s stock worth $125,000 after acquiring an additional 143 shares during the period.
+Finally, ARGI Investment Services LLC increased its stake in shares of Raytheon Technologies by 23.7% in the second quarter.
+ARGI Investment Services LLC now owns 14,548 shares of the company’s stock worth $1,398,000 after purchasing an additional 2,786 shares in the last quarter.
+78.83% of the stock is owned by institutional investors.

-The business also recently declared a quarterly dividend, which was paid on Thursday, December 15th.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, December 15th.
 Investors of record on Friday, November 18th were given a dividend of $0.55 per share.
-The ex-dividend date of this dividend was Thursday, November 17th.
 This represents a $2.20 annualized dividend and a yield of 2.21%.
+The ex-dividend date was Thursday, November 17th.
 Raytheon Technologies’s dividend payout ratio (DPR) is 73.33%.

-Raytheon Technologies announced that its Board of Directors has approved a share repurchase plan on Monday, December 12th that authorizes the company to repurchase $6.00 billion in shares.
-This repurchase authorization authorizes the company to purchase up to 4.1% of its shares through open market purchases.
-Shares repurchase plans are often an indication that the company’s board of directors believes its stock is undervalued.
+Raytheon Technologies announced that its board has initiated a stock buyback program on Monday, December 12th that permits the company to repurchase $6.00 billion in shares.
+This repurchase authorization permits the company to buy up to 4.1% of its stock through open market purchases.
+Stock repurchase programs are generally a sign that the company’s management believes its shares are undervalued.

-In other Raytheon Technologies news, CEO Gregory Hayes sold 4,260 shares of the company’s stock in a transaction dated Friday, December 2nd.
-The shares were sold at an average price of $99.16, for a total transaction of $422,421.60.
-Following the transaction, the chief executive officer now directly owns 453,685 shares in the company, valued at approximately $44,987,404.60.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-In other Raytheon Technologies news, insider Shane G. Eddy sold 3,343 shares of the company’s stock in a transaction dated Thursday, November 3rd.
-The shares were sold at an average price of $95.53, for a total transaction of $319,356.79.
-Following the transaction, the insider now directly owns 24,176 shares in the company, valued at approximately $2,309,533.28.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, CEO Gregory Hayes sold 4,260 shares of the company’s stock in a transaction dated Friday, December 2nd.
-The shares were sold at an average price of $99.16, for a total transaction of $422,421.60.
-Following the transaction, the chief executive officer now owns 453,685 shares in the company, valued at $44,987,404.60.
+In other Raytheon Technologies news, EVP Dantaya M. Williams sold 1,206 shares of the company’s stock in a transaction that occurred on Thursday, October 27th.
+The shares were sold at an average price of $92.01, for a total transaction of $110,964.06.
+Following the completion of the sale, the executive vice president now directly owns 10,596 shares of the company’s stock, valued at $974,937.96.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+In related news, EVP Dantaya M. Williams sold 1,206 shares of the company’s stock in a transaction on Thursday, October 27th.
+The shares were sold at an average price of $92.01, for a total transaction of $110,964.06.
+Following the completion of the transaction, the executive vice president now owns 10,596 shares in the company, valued at $974,937.96.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, COO Christopher T. Calio sold 1,697 shares of the stock in a transaction on Monday, October 31st.
+The shares were sold at an average price of $94.26, for a total transaction of $159,959.22.
+Following the transaction, the chief operating officer now owns 44,562 shares of the company’s stock, valued at approximately $4,200,414.12.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 10,506 shares of company stock worth $1,012,702.
-Company insiders own 0.11% of the company’s stock.
+In the last ninety days, insiders have sold 10,506 shares of company stock valued at $1,012,702.
+0.11% of the stock is owned by insiders.

 Raytheon Technologies Corporation, an aerospace and defense company, provides systems and services for the commercial, military, and government customers worldwide.
 It operates through four segments: Collins Aerospace Systems, Pratt & Whitney, Raytheon Intelligence & Space, and Raytheon Missiles & Defense.